-RST 4290 Christian Classics 3 s.h.
+RST 4290 Christian Classics

 A specialized study of classical and contemporary works by outstanding Christian scholars.
 Students design and present a concluding work in which the classics are applied to contemporary life.
 Required for Religious Studies and Pastoral Ministry majors.